Donald Williams (Will) Parsons, MD, PhD

 In addition to conducting innovative translational research in pediatric cancer genomics, Dr. Parsons and his team are making important contributions to the clinical care of childhood cancer patients, including establishment of the Precision Oncology Consultation Service at Texas Children’s Cancer Center, which provides recommendations for the use and interpretation of clinical genomic testing for pediatric cancer patients nationwide.
 He also plays leadership roles within the National Cancer Institute (NCI)-funded Pediatric Brain Tumor Consortium (PBTC) and the Children’s Oncology Group (COG), the world’s largest organization devoted exclusively to pediatric cancer research, including serving as the COG study chair for the NCI-COG Pediatric MATCH trial and as the Genomics and Translational Biology Committee lead for the COG Pediatric Early Phase-Clinical Trial Network (PEP-CTN).

 Dr. Parsons actively mentors trainees at all educational levels (including graduate students, postdoctoral fellows, and junior faculty members).
-He is on the Steering Committee of the BCM Medical Scientist (MD/PhD) training program and in 2018 was appointed as Co-Director of the Pediatrician-Scientist Training and Development Program, a track of the BCM Pediatrics Residency Program that seeks to mentor future physician-scientists.
+He is on the Steering Committee of the BCM Medical Scientist (MD/PhD) training program and is the Director of the Pediatrician-Scientist Training and Development Program, a track of the BCM Pediatrics Residency Program that seeks to mentor future physician-scientists.
 He received the BCM Department of Pediatrics Research Mentorship Award in 2016.

 American Board of Pediatrics - Hematology/Oncology